Wall Street rebounds; biotech shares snap losing streak

 The rebound in some so-called "momentum" names was an indication that while concerns persist about geopolitical tensions in Ukraine and slowing growth in China, investors are not so bearish on equities as to sell them wholesale.

-The CBOE Volatility Index .VIX, a gauge of investor anxiety, fell 7.1 percent to 14.02.
+The CBOE Volatility Index, a gauge of investor anxiety, fell 7.1 percent to 14.02.

 "Investors become momentarily concerned about valuation, but that pullback was healthy, and we could see modest gains from here just because equities remain the most attractive place to be," said Kristina Hooper, head of portfolio strategies at Allianz Global Investors in New York, which has $475 billion in assets under management.